FrankDocu/Lichess-Development-Onboarding/Writing-and-publishing-lichess-blog-posts.md

 Preview the blog post
 ------------------------

-click the top-right round eye icon in prismic
+Click the top-right round eye icon in prismic, then 'prod'

 Publish the blog post
 ------------------------